Case Study: Sustainable Affordable Housing at Nohona Hale, Kaka’ako, Honolulu

 WCIT Architecture designed the project, while Swinerton Builders brought it to life.
 The developers aim to achieve LEED Gold certification, demonstrating their dedication to sustainability.
 The building incorporates a range of sustainable features, including solar panels, solar hot-water heating systems, energy-efficient LED lighting fixtures, appliances designed for conservation, and low-flow water fixtures.
 An innovative vertical installation of photovoltaic panels was implemented due to limited roof space.

 A notable characteristic of the development is the absence of traditional parking facilities.
 Instead, Nohona Hale promotes alternative transportation methods, providing ample parking for bicycles and mopeds, along with designated surfboard storage.

-Leasing is in full swing, with the first residents occupying units in February.
-Rents range from $559 to $999, with 11 units targeting households at 30% of the area median income (AMI) and 99 units at 60% of the AMI.
+- The project opened its doors for leasing, with the first residents moving in during February.
+Rental rates are designed to be inclusive, ranging from $559 to $999.
+A total of 11 units are allocated to households at 30% of the area median income (AMI), with 99 units catering to those at 60% of the AMI.

-The $52.7 million development was financed with 4% low-income housing tax credits and tax-exempt bonds.
-The bond holder is JPMorgan Chase, and Red Stone Equity Partners and Sugar Creek Capital provided the tax credit equity.
-In addition, the Hawaii Housing Finance & Development Corp. provided a Rental Housing Revolving Fund loan.
+- The $52.7 million development was successfully financed through a combination of 4% low-income housing tax credits and tax-exempt bonds.
+JPMorgan Chase serves as the bond holder, while the tax credit equity is provided by Red Stone Equity Partners and Sugar Creek Capital.
+In addition, the Hawaii Housing Finance & Development Corp. extended a Rental Housing Revolving Fund loan to support the project.